jakubartur/nexa/doc/bu-electrum-integration.md

 sudo apt install python3-git cargo clang
 ```

-The latest stable release used by the node software can be compiled from the Bitcoin Unlimited source tree by running
+The latest stable release used by the node software can be compiled from the Nexa source tree by running

 ```sh
 make electrscash